The Governor's Cabinet on Aging, AARP Maine, and UMaine Center on Aging Present:

 Sharon Berz, Age-Friendly Limestone

 Navigating end-of-life decisions takes skill and sensitivity.
-Lisa will equip age-friendly leaders with practical tools for guiding advance care planning conversations.
-Renee Wheaton introduces an innovative document organization system, while Sharon Berz demystifies the Maine Care Long-Term Care application process.
+Lisa equipped age-friendly leaders with practical tools for guiding advance care planning conversations.
+Renee Wheaton introduced an innovative document organization system, while Sharon Berz demystified the Maine Care Long-Term Care application process.

 Tips for Living Well with Dementia